stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ### Background

-Although we are perhaps half-way to our goal of rendering a triangle it is already apparent that our demo code is becoming unwieldy:
+Although we are perhaps half-way to our goal of rendering a triangle it is already apparent that our demo is becoming unwieldy:

-* The demo code is one large, imperative method.
+* The code is one large, imperative method.

 * The nature of a Vulkan application means that the various components are inherently highly inter-dependant.

-* We are forced to order the components based on the inter-dependencies which results in convoluted and brittle code.
+* We are forced to order the code based on the component inter-dependencies which results in convoluted and brittle code.

 What we have is a 'God class' which will become harder to navigate and maintain as we add more code to the demo.